CyberCRI/RedMetrics-Web/README.md

   3. Run `gulp dev` to start up a development server that updates as soon as files are changed.
 You can see the result at [http://localhost:5000](http://localhost:5000).
   4. When ready to deploy, use `gulp prod` to test the production server, using optimized and minified code.

+## Configuration

 You will also need to configure RedMetrics-client to target your RedMetrics instance.
-Currently this is done using by changing the 2nd line of [/src/app/backend/backend.js](https://github.com/CyberCRI/RedMetrics-client/blob/master/src/app/backend/backend.js), for example `.constant('SERVER_URL', 'http://localhost:4567/v1/')`.
+Copy the sample configuration file [/src/app/backend/config.js.sample](https://github.com/CyberCRI/RedMetrics-client/blob/master/src/app/backend/config.js.sample) to `/src/app/backend/config.js`.

+You can then modify `/src/app/backend/config.js` to connect to the correct instance of the server.